-Recently, an analytical framework has been proposed to derive distributed CSMA algorithms for network utility maximization [6].
+Recently, an analytical framework has been proposed to derive distributed CSMA algorithms for network utility maximization [5].
 The main idea in such designs is to adapt the back-off distribution at each transmitter based on the length of queues at the MAC layer in a way that was rigorously shown to approach the optimal network-wide throughput distribution.
-Based on this method, an umbrella of distributed protocols have been derived, showing high performance gains in scenarios considered by the model [6]-[11].
+Based on this method, an umbrella of distributed protocols have been derived, showing high performance gains in scenarios considered by the model [5]-[10].

-However, later experimental work has shown that the same approach is fragile, and can suffer from high performance degradation as the model assumptions break [14].
+However, later experimental work has shown that the same approach is fragile, and can suffer from high performance degradation as the model assumptions break [13].
 In particular, are three the main sources of performance degradation in optimal CSMA networks: channels asymmetries, packet collisions at flow receivers, and dynamic traffic patterns such as congestion-controlled flows.
-While other real-world conditions can differ from those assumed by the models (see [13] for a longer list), their impact has been found to be minor in comparison with these three performance degradation sources.
+While other real-world conditions have been identified that differ from those assumed by the models (see [12] for a longer list), their impact has been found to be minor in comparison with these three performance degradation sources.